 E. ERS Expenditure Limit

 P.U.C.
 Substantive Rule 25.507 restricts ERCOT’s ERS expenditures to an annual cost cap of $50 million.
 ERCOT will allocate the $50 million available expenditure within its ERS budget year, which starts with the February through May Standard Contract Term and ends with the October through January Standard Contract Term.
 No later than 60 days before each new ERS budget year, ERCOT will make an initial allocation of the annual expenditure limit to each ERS Time Period in each ERS Standard Contract Term based on the expected risk of reaching an EEA in that ERS Time Period, in accordance with the formula detailed below.
-ERCOT will assign a high (H), moderate (M), or low (L) risk designation to each ERS Time Period and will assign a risk-weighting factor (a value from 1 to 10 with 10 being the highest risk value) for each risk designation.
+ERCOT will assign a high (H), moderate (M), or low (L) risk designation to each ERS Time Period and will assign a risk-weighting factor (a value from 1 to 100 with 1 being the lowest risk value and 100 being the highest risk value) for each risk designation.
 ERCOT’s risk assessment will consider a number of factors, including, but not limited to, forecasted operating reserves, forecasted Load, and Resource outage information.

-60 days before each ERS Standard Contract Term begins, ERCOT will update the allocation for each remaining ERS Time Period in the budget year to reflect updated forecasts and any expected remaining funds from ERS Standard Contract Terms within the same ERS budget year.
+Prior to issuing an RFP for an upcoming Standard Contract Term, ERCOT will update the ERS Time Period Expenditure Limits for each remaining ERS Time Period in the budget year to reflect updated forecasts and any expected remaining funds from ERS Standard Contract Terms within the same ERS budget year.
+Unless the offer submission deadline for the upcoming Standard Contract Term has passed, ERCOT may update the ERS Time Period Expenditure Limits and issue a revised RFP if funds originally allocated to the upcoming Standard Contract Term must be reallocated to fund an ERS renewal Contract Period in the current Standard Contract Term.
 Any funds remaining at the end of an ERS budget year will not be carried forward into a new ERS budget year.

 For each ERS Time Period, the expenditure limit is calculated as follows:

-Expenditure LimitTP=Annual Expenditure Limit×Expenditure Limit Allocation FactorTP
+Expenditure LimitTP=Annual Expenditure Limit RemainingProgram Year×Expenditure Limit Allocation FactorTP

 Where